risclite/SuperScalar-RISCV-CPU/README.md

 ## Status ##
 This project is just starting.
 The "SYS_CSR" module is incomplete because system and CSR-related instructions are not detailed as clearly as other instructions in one pdf.
 I only supply basic function to cope with simulation tests of SCR1.
 This part should be developed in the future.

-Lack of hardware multiply and divide functions makes its CoreMark score bad.
-So RV32M should be added to this new super-scalar CPU core.
+RV32M and RV32C are added and could be customized.

 ## How to start ##
 Strongly recommend download simulation environment of SCR1.
 It supply a whole suite  of development.
 Its link is here: [https://github.com/syntacore/scr1]

 In the directory "scr1", I have included its whole source code.
-You can enter its sub-directory "sim", run "core.do" to build its code, run "ssrv.do" to build my core and testbench file, and run "sim.do" to make two testbench file running simultaneously.
+You can enter its sub-directory "sim", run "compile.do" to compile source files of SCR1 and this core, and run "sim.do" to make two testbench file running simultaneously.

+In "rtl" directory, open the file "define_para.v", you can give you own parameters to make different performance CPU core.

 If you open the definition of "USE_SSRV", SSRV CPU core will take over the authority of imem and dmem bus.
 SSRV CPU core will replace SCR1 to fulfil simulation tests.
 You can disable SSRV CPU core through removing the definition of "USE_SSRV".

-In "rtl" directory, open the file "define_para.v", you can open it and give you own parameters to make different performance CPU core.
-I have uploaded three hex files, which could generate data of benchmark test list.
-In "build" directory, "test_info" will list these hex files and you can use "#" to exclude some you do not want to run.
+In "build" directory, "test_info" will list hex files and you can use "#" to exclude some you do not want to run.

 Welcome to my high performance CPU world!!!

-I need your help to make it more powerful.
-Feel free to write me: [risclite@gmail.com]
+[risclite@gmail.com]